Get Magic Lessons

 • Favourite food: Soup.
 Favourite flower: Ranunculus.
 Favourite person: My kid (most days).

-• "Casey" is Celtic for brave it took me a very long time to remember that.
+• "Casey" is Celtic for brave.
+It took me a very long time to remember that.

-• I have my personal motto tattooed on my forearm: Trust.
+• I have my personal motto tattooed on my left forearm: Trust.
 Surrender.
 Leap.
 Trust, in yourself and in the magic of the universe.
 Surrender to the outcome.
 Leap, get your butt into action.

 You ready to leap?